 I’ve said it before and I will say it again: Malta is a tiny country with lots to offer.
-Across the island of Malta (and Gozo) there are lots of events hosted every year that are worth a visit.
+Across the island of Malta (and Gozo) there are so many events hosted every year that are worth a visit.
 From free music festivals to extravagant wine and fireworks events, there is something for everyone.

 In this guide, I go through some of the biggest and most popular events and festivals in Malta.
 The events are all (normally) hosted on a yearly basis.
-Learn more about the events or scroll down for a full calendar of events and festivals of 2021, sorted by month.
+Learn more about the events or scroll down for a full calendar of events and festivals in 2022, sorted by month.

 Not a lot of international artists add Malta to their European tour list, but there is a lot of local live music in Malta.
 And several times a year, you can get a proper show from a music festival on the island.
 Here you will find everything from classic music and jazz, to international pop artists and DJs.

 Looking for something classical?
 Then the yearly Valletta International Baroque Festival is for you.
 The festival was established in 2013 and sees more than a week of classical concerts and performances in Valletta.
 As the name suggests, there’s a focus on baroque music.
 But there are also acts of early music and contemporary works inspired by the baroque.
 One of the main stages of the festival is Teatru Manoel, a beautiful venue that is actually the oldest working theatre in the world.

 2021 started off with the ninth edition of the festival, so this year’s edition was the 10-year anniversary.

 The Valletta International Baroque Festival 2022: 14th-29th of January